TheOdinProject/curriculum/foundations/javascript_basics/installing_nodejs.md

    nvm use --lts
    ```

    <span id="lts-version"></span>We have told nvm to use the most recent LTS version of Node installed on our computer.
 You **must** use the LTS version of Node to avoid incompatibilities with packages we will be installing in future lessons.
-The LTS version of Node is a version that is guaranteed support for thirty months after its initial release.
+The LTS version of Node is a version that is guaranteed support for thirty-six months after its initial release.
 It is more stable and compatible with a variety of packages than a non-LTS version of Node.

    Now when you run `node -v`, you should see `vXX.xx.x` or something similar (with the Xs replaced with actual numbers).